ArjenStens/obsidian-notes-public/blog/tech/nostr/Nostr - The Event lifecycle.md

 Relays will therefore only keep one event of the `Kind`s in this category for your public key.
 That means if you want to update say your profile picture.
 You publish a new event of `kind=0` and every relay will save this latest event and discard any of your earlier events of `kind=0`.

-To gain a full list of all kinds + their respective lifetime, check out this overview: [[Nostr - Event lifetimes]].
+To gain a full list of all kinds + their respective lifetime, check out this overview: [[Nostr - The Event lifecycle]].
 ### Example use-cases

 - Profile picture